 The fuses of the voltage sensors (1 A each) are attached to the living area battery and to the starter battery.

-Position The charging booster is installed underneath the driver's seat (behind the transformer/rectifier).
+The charging booster is installed underneath the left-hand driver's cabin seat (behind the transformer/rectifier).

 9.4 Transformer/rectifier (EBL 31)

 Do not cover the ventilation slots.
 Danger of overheating!